FoxxMD/nrsc5-rtlsdr-icecast/README.md

 Based on [sample-icecast-nrsc5](https://github.com/zacs/sample-icecast-nrsc5) by [zacs](https://github.com/zacs).

-Use an RTL-SDR radio to stream HD radio to an Icecast server.
-If you do not already have an Icecast server setup I would recommend [jeer/docker-icecast.](https://github.com/jee-r/docker-icecast)
+Use an RTL-SDR device to stream HD radio to an Icecast server.
+If you do not already have an Icecast server setup I would recommend [jeer/docker-icecast](https://github.com/jee-r/docker-icecast).

 ## Setup